Sprite4Droid/SimpleNinjaGame/README.md

 # SimpleNinjaGame
-A Simple SpriteKit based game from http://www.raywenderlich.com
+A Simple SpriteKit based game from http://www.raywenderlich.com developed in Sprite4droid